warrenshea/notes/dev.es6-foreveryone!.online-course.md

 ## Module 18: Sets and WeakSets

 ###  Module 18.61: Sets
-* Set is a unqiue array (can only add the same item once) with a nice API for managing the items inside
+* Set is a unique array (can only add the same item once) with a nice API for managing the items inside
 * Different from array because you can't access items individually and not index-based.
 It's a list of items you can add to/remove from.
     ```javascript
     const people = new Set();